michaelweatherburn/IntroductionToJavaProgramming/JavaNotes.md

 The reason: there are numbers which can be represented in the decimal notation using a finite number of characters, but cannot be represented in binary using finite number of characters.

-Example: 0.1<sub>10</sub> is equal to 0.000<span style="text-decoration: overline">1100</span><sub>2</sub>
+Example: 0.1<sub>10</sub> is equal to 0.00011001100...<sub>2</sub>
-The latter is a recurring decimal.
+The latter is a recurring decimal, with 1100 being the recurring part.
 However, floating-point datatypes in Java only have a fixed number of places to denote precision.
 All mathematical calculations being inherently imprecise to an extent.

 Hence, testing for equality of floating-point values isn't reasonable.
 As an example: